parisollie/PaklanK-eex/README.md

 I am currently developing a prototype that will contain 4 things:

-   *An application prototype for engineering faculty students.
+   *An application prototype for engineering faculty students(READY).

-   *A database to sell products.
+   *A database to sell products(READY).

    *A Web page to promote the application for the UNAM engineering faculty.